 These days, it’s probably best to focus more on content marketing resources than pure blogging tips.
 Blogs today (the ones that have the resources to pay writers at least) are generally integrated into larger efforts and you need to at least understand where your work falls in within the bigger picture.
 My personal favorites are Copyblogger, and Skyword’s Content Standard.

-Primary contacts: Business owners, startup founders, marketing executives, business development personnel
+Primary contacts: Business owners, startup founders, marketing executives/directors, VP/director of demand generation, business development personnel

-Earning potential: Low to very high depending on the size of the client you’re working with
+Earning potential: Moderate to very high depending on the size of the client you’re working with and type of writing you do (direct response is the highest-paying)

 This growing field is full of people busy trying to connect with customers, and most either aren’t strong writers or just don’t have the time to focus on putting together great site copy.
+If you’re willing to learn how to create product descriptions and copy that helps to move business?
 That’s where you come in.

 Primary Contacts: Any shop owner on Etsy, eBay, or Amazon.
 Also, anyone using e-commerce solutions like Shopify or really selling anything online period.